BloomTech-Labs/Labs26-Citrics-DS-TeamA/development/utilities/README.md

 **Important!**

-**Please read** before building any new pre-routes in the development directory which use the database utility.
+**Please read** before building any new pre-routes in the development directory which use any of the objects or functions in the utilities directory.

 **Note:** at the begining of the **weather_pred.py* file in the preroutes directory before all of the other imports, the development directory route has been appended to the system path.